VinPassed

 Remove Missouri plates

-Plates stay with the seller, not the vehicle.
-Remove before delivery.
-Plates can be transferred to your next vehicle at the license office.
-The buyer must obtain new plates — they cannot use yours even temporarily.
+Plates stay with you, not the car.
+Take them off before delivery; you can move them to your next vehicle at the license office.
+The buyer has to get their own plates and cannot use yours, even briefly.

 6

-If the vehicle is registered in St. Louis City, Jefferson, St. Charles, or St. Louis County, and is GVIP-eligible (1996+ gas / 1997+ diesel, under 8,500 lbs), you must provide a valid emissions certificate (≤60 days old) at title transfer.
+If the car is registered in St. Louis City or Jefferson, St. Charles, or St. Louis County and is emissions-eligible (1996+ gas / 1997+ diesel, under 8,500 lbs), you must provide a valid emissions certificate (60 days old or less) at transfer.

 What if the buyer never titles the vehicle?